Green icon of a circle with 25% of the circle cut

 Temp help jobs decreased

-Temporary help jobs in March decreased -6.2%, seasonally adjusted, from the same month last year.
+Temporary help jobs in October decreased -7.0%, seasonally adjusted, from the same month last year.

 • Green icon of a hand holding a coin that has a dollar sign on it

-Nonfarm payroll employment up
+Nonfarm payroll employment rose

 Subscribe for Broadleaf Employment Updates!